jeetavasare/text2imageAI/README.md

 # text2imageAI
-A text to image generator with Open-AI's glide model allows users to generate their thumbnials and other media assets without any technical requirements and worrying about infringing copyright's
+A text to image generator with Open-AI's glide model allows users to generate their thumbnails and other media assets without any technical requirements and worrying about infringing copyright's

 ## Requirements
   - CPU